Rachel Lindsay Still Has A Bone To Pick With "The Bachelor"

 Months after the dust settled, Lindsay is looking back at her experience with new eyes.
 In a conversation with Ziwerekoru "Ziwe" Fumudoh on the new Showtime series Ziwe, the former Bachelorette reminisced on her time as the lead on the dating franchise.
 We know Lindsay has long had her problems with The Bachelor for quite some time, but the new interview revealed a different, more sinister issue: its tendency to cast people who don't actually like Black women.

-“What do you think about the fact that all three of the Black Bachelors and Bachelorettes have all ended up with partners who are not of color?”
+“What do you think about the fact that all three of the Black Bachelors and Bachelorettes have all ended up with partners who are not of colour?”
 Ziwe questioned Lindsay on the show.

 Advertisement